Toll-free Information Service

 Tim Armstrong, QC, O.ONT, Emeritus Chair of the Board

-Leo W Gerard, LLD, Former International President, United Steelworkers
+Leo W Gerard, LLD, O.C., Former International President, United Steelworkers

 Ken Neumann, Canadian National Director, United Steelworkers